The definitive guide to MS teams tutorial to help you and your team to get the most out of Microsoft Teams.

 This time in the top left, select the down arrow next to ‘New conversation’ and choose ‘Announcement,’ as shown below:

 This provides a couple more options for your message over that of a standard message; you can add a Headline, Format it, and add a background image with the buttons on the right-hand side.
 Then you can add your Subheader and message content as with a standard conversation.

 As I mentioned above, you can then choose to post this to multiple channels as well, giving you a great way to communicate that important announcement across many channels and teams.
 Once posted, the message will appear in each of the channels selected and will have a little red icon on the right-hand side, from that point onwards though they are separate conversations.
 With an @General mention in the message, it is a great way of getting an announcement across a number of teams quickly.

 You can now share your system sound with a team meeting so that you can share the audio of a video you are showing while sharing your screen.
-Here at Collaboris and Collab365, where we work remotely and deal with a lot of online summit sessions and general video content, this is a really useful improvement for us to collaborate effectively.
+We work remotely and deal with a lot of online summit sessions and general video content, this is a really useful improvement for us to collaborate effectively.

 Doing this is really easy when you click the ‘Share’ button to share your screen from within a Teams meeting.

 On the screen that pops up where you select the Window, Screen, or Application you wish to share, ensure you click the ‘Include system audio’ checkbox.